 Cairn Terriers are generally healthy dogs, and responsible breeders test their stock for health disorders and communicate with other dedicated breeders regularly, working together for breed health and preservation of the breed’s unique qualities.

-We'll notify you when new Cairn Terrier puppies are added so that you don't miss out!
+Sign up to be notified when new pets are added so you don't miss out.